Mission & Vision

 Calling all volunteers!
 If you want to be a volunteer at Solano Pride Center, please let us know!

-Our next Volunteer Training is scheduled for Wednesday, Jan 22nd at 6 pm on Zoom.
+Our next Volunteer Training is scheduled for Wednesday, March 19th at 6 pm on zoom.
 If you are interested in volunteering, just for special events or on a more regular basis at the Center, please email cristina@solanopride.org with the best times that work for you to be trained.
 These trainings are necessary for anyone who wishes to volunteer at the Center, in one of our Programs, or even for short term events like our Pride celebrations being planned now!
 Don’t miss this informative background on how to help, knowing our best practices and Community Agreements!

 VOLUNTEERING OPPORTUNITIES